yousefabuz17/CipherEngine/README.md

 - `ciphertuple` (NamedTuple): A NamedTuple containing details generated during the quick encryption process.
 It includes information such as the algorithm type, passkey, encrypted text, hash type, hash value, CPU power, original text, and salt value.
 - `passkey_file`: str | Path: The path to the file containing the encryption details.
 - `overwrite_file`: bool | None: Flag indicating whether to overwrite the original file during decryption (default: False).
+- `manual_kwgs`: dict: Dictionary containing encryption data to be used for decryption.

 ## Methods